 221,3 kilometers on Gotway Monster Pro?

 When Veteran Sherman rose to the top of EUC, everybody was taken aback by its battery size.
-We made a real life range test back in autumn 2020 when Markus travelled from Tallinn (Estonia) to Parnu, a city located 140km away in a single day on a single charge.
+We conducted a real-life range test in the autumn of 2020 when Markus traveled from Tallinn (Estonia) to Parnu, a city 140km away, in a single day on a single charge.

 The 140km challenge on Veteran Sherman.
 English captions available.